mlaursen/react-md/packages/theme/README.md

 </tr>
 <tr>
 <td><code>react-md-theme(primary-color, secondary-color)</code></td>
 <td>Creates all the styles for a theme in react-md.
-This will start by creating CSS Variables
-for each theme variable and then create class names for each variable.
+This will start by creating CSS Variables&#10;for each theme variable and then create class names for each variable.&#10;&#10;
 <h5>Parameters</h5>
 <table>
 <thead>